 11 Wines We Love That Have No Added Sulfites

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 What Are Sulfites?

-Sulfites are naturally-occurring compounds that are a product of fermentation.
-All wines have some sulfites, but many winemakers add extra sulfites to their vintages as a preservative.
+Sulfites are naturally occurring compounds that are a product of fermentation.
+All wines have some sulfites since they’re made with yeast, but many winemakers add extra sulfites to their vintages as a preservative and to prevent bacterial growth.
 So, while it’s impossible to buy wine that’s totally sulfite-free, low-sulfite wines do exist.